A/N will be at the end of each chapter. Disclaimer: I do not own Rise of the Guardians.

-Jack Overland is spluttering, choking and hacking, trying to get every ounce of freezing icy water from his sore lungs, since he just fell into the iced over lake outside his home in Burgess.
-But the main point of information right now is that there is a tall, older man pulling him out and trying to regain oxygen into the eighteen year olds dead weight body.
+Jack Overland is spluttering, choking and hacking, trying to get every ounce of freezing icy water from his sore lungs.
+He had fallen into the iced over lake outside his home in Burgess and right now there is a tall, older man pulling him out and trying to regain oxygen into the eighteen year olds dead weight body.

 The night sky is dark and the moon is a bright sphere of chilling light, bursting down in elegant rays, illuminating Jack's pale skin; near blue from the cold shudder that is spreading under his flesh.
 But heat and colour is flushing back as the gentleman dressed in thick, midnight blue tailored velvet presses his open hand down on the lean chest and blows fresh air into the younger man's motionless mouth.